Mother India: Legacy

 Mother India has been described as "perhaps India's most revered film", a "cinematic epic", a "flag-bearer of Hindi cinema and a legend in its own right", Mehboob Khan's magnum opus and an "all-time blockbuster", which ranks highly among India's most successful films.
 It was in continuous distribution, being played in theatres for more than three decades; the record ended in the mid-1990s with the advent of satellite television and a change in Indian film-viewing habits.
 Mother India belongs to only a small collection of films, including Kismet (1943), Mughal-e-Azam (1960), Sholay (1975) Hum Aapke Hain Koun..!
 (1994), and Dilwale Dulhania Le Jayenge (1995) which are repeatedly watched throughout India and are viewed as definitive Hindi films with cultural significance.
 It is also among the only three Indian films to be nominated for the Academy Award for Best Foreign Language Film (the others being Salaam Bombay! and Lagaan).
 The Hindustan Times (in 2007) identifies the "film's pungent social references" which are "too harsh to be sold at a profit today.
 But this heartrending tale filled Indians with hope and pride then."
-The film was remade in the Telugu language as Bangaru Talli in 1971, and in Tamil as Punniya Boomi in 1978.
+The film was remade in the Telugu language as Bangaru Talli in 1971, in Turkish as Toprak Ana in 1973 and in Tamil as Punniya Boomi in 1978.

 Mother India is ranked No. 80 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
 It is listed among the only three Hindi films in the book 1001 Movies You Must See Before You Die (the others being Dilwale Dulhania Le Jayenge and Deewaar).
 Film critic Anupama Chopra included it in her list of top 100 films in world cinema.
 In 2005, Indiatimes Movies ranked the film amongst the "Top 25 Must See Bollywood Films".
 It was ranked third in the British Film Institute's 2002 poll of "Top 10 Indian Films".
 It was also included in TIME's list of the best Bollywood classics in 2010, and in CNN-IBN's list of the "100 greatest Indian films of all time" in 2013.
 The film was premiered in the Cannes Classics section of the 2004 Cannes Film Festival.